Fostering Human-Robot Rapport

-We explore how robots can enhance human-to-human interactions to improve collaborative team outcomes by promoting inclusion, trust, and cohesion.
+We study how robots can shape human-to-human interactions in groups to improve group outcomes such as trust and inclusion.

 Sarah received the NSF CAREER award to fund work focused on developing social skills for robots to interact and collaborate with groups of people!
 You can read more about this exciting award and project in this UChicago CS Department news article.